WATER: VITAL INFORMATION AND RESOURCES

 1196 Rock Boulevard, Sparks – 775-358-9893 – map

-Open 9am-9pm during Burning Man, call ahead for possible after-hours appointment.
-Fresca Waterhouse provides water purified by reverse-osmosis at 35 cents per gallon to fill all sizes, including RV’s.
+Open daily 10am-6pm, open 9am-9pm from Aug.
+22-Aug.
+30. Call ahead for possible after-hours appointment.
+Very accommodating, Fresca Waterhouse provides water purified by reverse-osmosis at 40 cents per gallon to fill also sizes, including RV’s.
 15, 30, and 55-gallon water barrels are also available.
 Water bottle sizes available up to 7 gallons, and they also have collapsable/reusable bottles, spigots, caps, and pumps.
 Two vending machines also operating 24 hours.

 Red Rock Spring Water